Child tax credits - how much you can get

 - if any of these children or young people are disabled

 You won’t know exactly how much you’ll get in tax credits until your claim is processed - this can take up to 5 weeks.

-Use the Turn2us benefits calculator before you apply to get the best idea of how much you can get - you’ll need to provide details of your income, working hours and childcare.
+If you're over 18 you can use the Turn2us benefits calculator before you apply to get the best idea of how much you can get - you’ll need to provide details of your income, working hours and childcare.